Flooding in a finished basement. Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 The best way to make use of this space is to finish the basement into a new, comfortable living space.
 But like all home improvements, a little preparation beforehand can go a long way to protecting your investment.

 Our experts can dry your basement and get it ready to make the most of your remodeling investment.
 To schedule a free basement upgrade quote, contact us by phone or e-mail today!
-Our experts serve throughout the Virginia area, including Roanoke, Lynchburg, Charlottesville and nearby.
+Our experts serve throughout the Virginia & Maryland area, including Bethesda, Lynchburg, Frederick and nearby.

 Finishing the basement